In

 July through

-October, with an average sea temperature of 29°C.
+October, with an average sea temperature of 29°C (84.2°F), are months with the warmest seawater.

 Daylight

-In September, the average length of the day in Cozumel is 12h and 15min.
+In Cozumel, the average length of the day in September is 12h and 15min.

 Sunshine